-How to restore a caravan in 10 steps
+How to Restore a Caravan in 10 Steps

 Reading time: 4 minutes

-• Crackeddoors and cabinets
+• Doors and cabinets with cracks

 • Bathroom with rotten floor or walls

-• Cracked, wrinkled or raised flooring
+• Cracked, wrinkled, or lifted floor

-• Missing TV antenna
+• Missing television antenna

 • Old electrical installation